lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1UipW6M6x5uLKSOJdTOPNus86CFaicl-i)

 The cube model is loaded by our lightweight .obj file loader.
-The statue image on the cube proves we can load images from files.
-The text that shows the frame rate proves the offscreen rendering pipeline is working.
+The statue image on the cube proves we can load images from files, and we properly associate it with an image sampler and set up descriptors.
+The text showing the frame rate proves the offscreen rendering pipeline is working.
 Since text rendering requires loading the same shaders several times, if the reference counting and auto release pool work well, in the debug compilation mode, we should see some logs saying cache hits for shaders.